ringecosystem/gov-helper/README.md

 ## Usage

+1. Set the qualified members in the `AUTHORIZED_AUTHORS=` section of the workflow file.
+This will prevent other users' issues from being processed.
-1. Set `GOV_PROXY_KEY` in this repository's secrets.
+2. Set `GOV_PROXY_KEY` in this repository's secrets.
 This key is used to sign the transaction on behalf of the governance proxy account.
-2. Creating a new issue on this repository, prefix the title with `[GOV]`, and ensure that the first two lines of the body are as follows:
+3. Creating a new issue on this repository, prefix the title with `[GOV]`, and ensure that the first two lines of the body are as follows:

     ```plain
     <WSS-URI>  # wss://rpc.darwinia.network